Posted on December 17, 2018 in Personal Injury

 Fire Risks from Holiday Decorations

 The Electrical Safety Foundation International (ESFI) reported that more than 86% of American homes decorate with electrical lights for the Christmas season.
 Two-thirds of the respondents to the ESFI consumer survey reported using electrical lights for indoor decorations, and about half reported using them for outdoor decorations.
 Sixty percent of lighting displays require the use of extension cords.
-If you plan to use any electrical lights for holiday decorating, keep a few safety tips and best practices in mind to minimize the chance of a fire.
+If you plan to use any electrical lights for holiday decorating, keep a few safety tips and best practices in mind to minimize the chance of a fire and a possible severe burn injury.

 Opt for LEDs If Possible